mattmcspirit/azurestack/README.md

 Additionally, if you encounter an issue, try re-running the script with the same command you used to run it previously.
 The script is written in such a way that it shouldn't try to rerun previously completed steps.

-New in 1809 and newer
+New in 1901
 -----------
-Through the use of parallel jobs, the 1809 version of the ConfigASDK brings significant under-the-hood improvements to make the running of the ConfigASDK script *much* faster.
-In addition, the management of the process now uses SqlLocalDB, which provides a better level of control and efficiency.
+Storage uploads of VHDs and other artifacts now use AzCopy for improved performance.
+In addition, there is now added support for the **automated creation of Windows Server 2019 images** that will be added to your platform image repository.
+See the instructions below.

 Important Considerations
 ------------